Skip Navigation

 Evaluation of Reading Comprehension Programs

-The Title I, Part A program is intended to help ensure that all children have the opportunity to obtain a high-quality education and reach proficiency on challenging state standards and assessments.
-As the largest federal program supporting elementary and secondary education, these resources are targeted primarily to high-poverty districts and schools.
-There are increasing cognitive demands on students' knowledge when they begin reading to learn rather than learning to read.
-There are multiple techniques for direct instruction of comprehension skills in narrative text that are well-demonstrated in small studies.
-However, there is not much research on teaching reading comprehension within content areas such as social studies or science.
-The study examined:
+Title I, Part A of the Elementary and Secondary Education Act (as reauthorized in 2001 by the No Child Left Behind Act) is intended to help ensure that all children have the opportunity to obtain a high-quality education and reach proficiency on challenging state standards and assessments.
+As the largest federal program supporting elementary and secondary education (funded at $13.9 billion in Fiscal Year 2008), these resources are targeted primarily to high-poverty districts and schools.

 • What are the most effective reading comprehension programs for improving student reading achievement in either social studies or science?